USDA-ARS-GBRU/q2_itsxpress/README.rst

 * Qiime2 is required to run Q2-itsxpress (for stand alone software see ITSxpress_)
 * To install Qiime2 follow these instructions: https://docs.qiime2.org/2022.8/install/
-* This end of life version 1 of q2_itsxpress and ITSxpress is **ONLY** tested on Qiime2 version 2022.8.
+* This end of life version 1 of q2_itsxpress and ITSxpress is **ONLY** compatible with Qiime2 version 2022.8.
 So make sure to follow the link above.

+* We are using mamba because it resolves dependencies better and faster, but conda can be substituted.
+	- Information on installing mamba or micromamba (either highly recommended) can be found here: `mamba installation guide`_

-Q2_itsxpress plugin Installation
+Q2-itsxpress plugin installation
 -------------------------
 0. Example on how to install and create new Qiime2-2022.8 environment.

 .. code-block:: bash

   wget https://data.qiime2.org/distro/core/qiime2-2022.8-py38-osx-conda.yml
-  conda env create -n qiime2-2022.8 --file qiime2-2022.8-py38-osx-conda.yml
+  mamba env create -n qiime2-2022.8 --file qiime2-2022.8-py38-osx-conda.yml

 1. Activate the Qiime2 conda environment

 .. code-block:: bash

-  source activate qiime2-2022.8
+  mamba activate qiime2-2022.8

 2. Install Q2_itsxpress using BioConda_.
-Be sure to install q2_itsxpress in the Qiime2 environment using the following commands.
+Be sure to install itsxpress and q2_itsxpress in the Qiime2 environment using the following commands.

 .. code-block:: bash

-  conda install -c bioconda itsxpress==1.8.1 pip install q2-itsxpress
+  mamba install -c bioconda itsxpress==1.8.1 pip install q2-itsxpress

 3. In your Qiime2 environment, refresh the plugins.